lakshyasoni97/ai/_pages/about.md

   - /about.html
 ---

 Hi, I'm Lakshya Soni.
-I specialize in turning complex data into actionable insights, with a rich background in power engineering and deep expertise in AI and data science.
-I currently drive multimedia strategies at Network18, India's largest media firm.
+I specialize in turning complex data into actionable insights, with a background in AI and data science and power engineering.
+I currently help in driving multimedia strategies at Network18, India's largest media firm.

 From automating processes to developing cutting-edge tools for multimedia, i love exploring them all.
 I have a PG degree in AI & Data Science from Jio Institute and a Bachelor’s in Power Engineering.